CEO email signature best practices (with examples)

-As a CEO or senior executive, you are the most important representative of your company.
+As a CEO or senior executive, you’re the most important representative of your company.
 When you think of the largest companies in the world, you automatically think of CEOs like Tim Cook, Elon Musk, and Satya Nadella.

-CEOs are the public face of a company and so have to exude professionalism in everything they do.
-This needs to be carried over into the way you present yourself over email.
-This is why you need to include a corporate CEO email signature on all messages you send.
+CEOs are the public face of a company and so must exude professionalism in everything they do.
+Your email signature is an extension of your personal brand, so how you present yourself over email is incredibly important, and it’s why you need to include a corporate CEO email signature and apply best practice on all messages you send.

-The best CEO email signature templates include the following information:
+The best CEO email signature templates need to include the following information:

 1. Your personal information